Friendseeker/MATH340-UBC/notes.md

 Another way to think of it is that the negative transpose of primal final dictionary is an optimal dual dictionary.

+### Remainder

+An optimal dictionary is not necessary final (an optimal dictionary can be degenerate with positive coefficients in objective function).
+And, the above fact applies to final dictionary only.

 ### Application

 \# of iterations for simplex algorithm is proportional to